José Cojuangco: Wife and children

-Cojuangco was the founder the Philippine Bank of Commerce and the First United Bank.
-He also acquired shareholdings in the Manila Trading and Supply Company (Mantrade) and the Pantranco bus company during the 1960s.

 World War II

 In the 1940s, with less than a day's notice, he left the Cojuangco mansion (built in 1933) along Agno Street (near De La Salle College) in Malate, Manila for the safety of Antipolo, Rizal (political bailiwick of his wife's relatives).
 Meanwhile, his aunt Ysidra and brother Eduardo Sr. ("Endeng") fled to Baguio city where they thought the Japanese would not go and where there were large Cojuangco apartments.
 (Endeng's mother-in-law Gregoria Beley Murphy was in Baguio as well.)
 His relative Antonio stayed behind due to his son's fever.

 While Ysidra, her nephews and their families all sought shelter at the Baguio Cathedral during the bombardments, the Antonio Cojuangcos were trapped in the De La Salle College chapel where they were massacred by the desperate Japanese.
 Only two survived, the siblings Lourdes ("Lulu") and Ramon ("Monching").
 Monching's wife, Natividad "Nene" de las Alas, was also hacked to death.
 Lulu was saved when a bayonet hit Monching's first born, who she was holding.
 Lulu would later marry Luis Tirso Rivilla of Ormoc City and Monching would later marry Imelda dela Paz Ongsiako.

 As the eldest Cojuangco male, Pepe felt partly to blame for the near decimation of the Antonio Cojuangco branch.
 From that day on, Cojuangco and his relatives never lived in Malate ever again.
 He sent Monching, Lulu and his own children to the United States for their studies.
 (Ravenhill Academy, College of Mount Saint Vincent, et al.).
 He cared for Antonio's children as if they were his own.